ironmerc10/Color-Game/README.md

 # Color-Game
-This is great color code game.
+This is color picker game.